 HO5 Insurance Coverage Explained

 An HO5 policy is the most comprehensive type of homeowners insurance.
 Like the HO3 policy, it offers coverage for your home and personal property.
 Also, like the HO3 policy, the HO5 policy is written open-perils for your home and any other covered structures.
 Where the HO5 policy really differentiates itself is that your personal property is also written open-perils, meaning that damage to your home and/or property, when it’s caused by a peril, is covered as long as the event, or peril, is not specifically excluded in your policy.

 Like the HO3 policy, in addition to your home, additional structures, and personal property, HO5 insurance also covers additional living expenses should your home become uninhabitable due to a peril, personal liability should someone else be injured on your property (and it’s your fault), and medical fees (also in the case of someone else being injured on your property).

 The Difference Between HO3 and HO5 Homeowners Insurance Policies

 The primary difference between HO3 and HO5 home insurance policies is the way your personal belongings are covered.
 With HO3 coverage, your contents coverage is written as named perils which means that your personal belongings are only covered by perils written specifically in your policy.
-On the flipside, with HO5 coverage, your contents coverage is written as open perils which means that unless a peril is specifically excluded, it is covered.
-Below is a graphic we have put together comparing the standard HO3 and HO5 policy, however, it is always important to discuss the specifics with your insurance agent for your policy.
+On the flip side, with HO5 coverage, your contents coverage is written as open perils which means that unless a peril is specifically excluded, it is covered.
+Below is a graphic we have put together comparing the standard HO3 and HO5 policies, however, it is always important to discuss the specifics with your insurance agent for your policy.